saleyn/workshop-twix/README.md

   $ mix archive.install phx_new
   ```

-- For this project uses Postgres database.
+- This project uses Postgres database.
 If you don't have it installed,
   install it on your system with your favorite installation method.
 On Arch
   Linux this can be accomplished by running `sudo pacman -S postgres`.
   Alternatively you can use `docker`: